Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 You may have noticed the words **Validation sanity check** logged.
 This is because Lightning runs 2 batches of validation before starting to train.
-This is a kind of unit test to make sure that if you have a bug in the validation loop, you won't need to potentially wait a full epoch to find out.
+This is a kind of unit test to make sure that if you have a bug in the validation loop, you won't need to potentially wait for a full epoch to find out.

-.. note:: Lightning disables gradients, puts model in eval mode and does everything needed for validation.
+.. note:: Lightning disables gradients, puts model in eval mode, and does everything needed for validation.

 Val loop under the hood
 ^^^^^^^^^^^^^^^^^^^^^^^